wentaowanguc/ExpoSE/Report/Javascript.md

 Frequently constraints will need to be solved multiple times throughout the course of execution.
 Instead of calling the constraint solver multiple times for the same constraint, satisfying results can be stored in a map of constraints to satisfying results.
 Then, instead of directly calling the constraint solver directly, a cache lookup can be performed first to see if there is a satisfying result [^40].

 This caching process can be extended to evaluate the strength of formulas.
 If there is a satisfying result for a stronger constraint than the one being queried then that satisfying result will be valid for the weak constraint.
-For instance, if the cache contains the following mapping `(x > 3 ^ y < 1) ^ x < 10 -> {x: 5, y: -214} ` then the satisfying result will be valid for the condition `x > 3 ^ y < 1`.
+For instance, if the cache contains the following mapping $ (x > 3 ^ y <1) \land (x < 10) \implies x = 5 \land y =  -214$ then the satisfying result will be valid for the condition $x > 3 \land y < 1 $ .
 This caching scheme can also be used to cache unsatisfiable constraints [^40].

 ### Removing Redundant Constraints

 The majority of queries to the constraint solver in concolic execution are to determine the feasibility of a given branch.
 In most cases a branch's condition will not depend on all of the variables in a path constraint allowing redundant constraints to be eliminated before passing the constraint to constraint solver.
-Although if this technique is applied the constraint solver will only return satisfiable values for non-eliminated variables, the existing concrete values of the other variables can be used to produce a full set inputs [^39].
+Although if this technique is applied the constraint solver will only return satisfiable values for non-eliminated variables, the existing concrete values of the other variables can be used to produce a full set of inputs [^39].

 For instance, consider the following function.